 He obtained his BSc in Biochemistry and Microbiology from the University of Cape Town in 1974, and his PhD in Biochemistry from the same University in 1979.

 Prof. Parker has an outstanding research record with publications in major international journals.
 He is President of the South African Society for Biochemistry and Molecular Biology.

-He was Associate Professor in Medical Biochemistry, University of Cape Town 1990-1993.
-He was a Professor and DG, Murray Chair of Cancer Research, University of Cape Town 1994-2000.
-He is Director, School of Biomedical Sciences and Head Division of Medical Biochemistry University of Cape Town 2000 to present.
-Since 2007 he is the Director of the International Centre for Genetic engineering and Biotechnology (ICGEB), Cape Town, South Africa.
-Also, since 2007 he is the Director, MRC/UCT Oesophageal Cancer Research Unit.
+He was Associate Professor in Medical Biochemistry, University of Cape Town, 1990-1993.
+He was a Professor and DG, Murray Chair of Cancer Research, University of Cape Town, 1994-2000.
+He is Director, School of Biomedical Sciences and Head Division of Medical Biochemistry University of Cape Town, 2000 to the present.
+Since 2007, he has been the Director of the International Centre for Genetic Engineering and Biotechnology (ICGEB), Cape Town, South Africa.
+Also, since 2007, he is the Director, MRC/UCT Oesophageal Cancer Research Unit.

-Prof. Parker was a key member in founding of the Federation African Societies on Biochemistry and Molecular Biology and is currently it’s Secretary General.
+Prof. Parker was a key member in founding of the Federation of African Societies on Biochemistry and Molecular Biology and is currently it’s Secretary General.
 He also serves as the African Regional Representative on the International Union of Biochemistry and Molecular Biology.